casm40/courseradatacleaning9999/README.md

 * The features.txt has variables x561, each consisting of measurements
 * The test/X_test.txt contains the test data
 * The train/X_test.txt contain the train data
+* The train and test y_test.txt contain the activities data

 ### Load Data from files